benjaminion/upgrading-ethereum-book/src/book.md

 [TODO: link to somewhere useful for withdrawal creds]::

 Withdrawal prefixes relate to the withdrawal credentials provided when deposits are made for validators.
-The withdrawal credential is a commitment to a private key that may be used later to withdraw funds from the validator's balance on the beacon chain.

 Two ways to specify the withdrawal credentials are currently available, versioned with these prefixes, with others such as [`0x02`](https://github.com/ethereum/consensus-specs/pull/2454) and [`0x03`](https://ethresear.ch/t/0x03-withdrawal-credentials-simple-eth1-triggerable-withdrawals/10021?u=benjaminion) under discussion.

-These withdrawal credential prefixes are not yet significant in the core beacon chain spec, but will become significant when withdrawals are enabled in a future upgrade.
-The withdrawal credentials data is not consensus-critical, and future withdrawal credential types can be added without a hard fork.
-There are [suggestions](https://ethresear.ch/t/withdrawal-credential-rotation-from-bls-to-eth1/8722?u=benjaminion) as to how existing credentials might be changed between methods which would be consensus critical.

-The presence of these prefixes in the spec indicates a "social consensus" among the dev teams and protocol designers that we will in future support these methods for making withdrawals.

-See the [Withdrawals](/part5/withdrawals) section for discussion on what the mechanism might look like.
+When processing deposits onto the consensus layer, the `withdrawal_credential` of the deposit is not checked in any way.
+It's up to the depositor to ensure that they are using the correct prefix and contents to be able to receive their rewards and retrieve their stake back after exiting the consensus layer.
+This also means that we can potentially introduce new types of withdrawal credentials at any time, enabling them later with a hard fork, just as we did with `0x01` credentials ahead of the [Capella upgrade](/part4/history/capella) that began using them.

 ##### `BLS_WITHDRAWAL_PREFIX`

 The beacon chain launched with only BLS-style withdrawal credentials available, so all early stakers used this.

-The `0x00` prefix on the credential distinguishes this type from the others: it replaces the first byte of the hash of the BLS public key that corresponds to the BLS private key of the staker.
+It was not at all clear in the early days what accounts on Ethereum&nbsp;2.0 would look like, and what addressing scheme they might use.
+The `0x00` credential created a placeholder or commitment to a future withdrawal credential change.

-With this type of credential, in addition to a BLS signing key, stakers need a second BLS key that they will later use for withdrawals.
-The credential registered in the deposit data is the 32 byte SHA256 hash of the validators withdrawal public key, with the first byte set to `BLS_WITHDRAWAL_PREFIX`.
+With this type of credential, in addition to a BLS signing key, stakers have a second BLS "withdrawal" key.
+Since the Capella upgrade, stakers have been able to use their withdrawal key to sign a message instructing the consensus layer to [change its withdrawal credential](/part3/transition/block#def_process_bls_to_execution_change) from type `0x00` to type `0x01`.

+The credential registered in the deposit data is the 32 byte SHA256 hash of the validator's withdrawal public key, with the first byte set to `0x00` (`BLS_WITHDRAWAL_PREFIX`).

 ##### `ETH1_ADDRESS_WITHDRAWAL_PREFIX`

 Eth1 withdrawal credentials are much simpler, and were [adopted](https://github.com/ethereum/consensus-specs/pull/2149) once it became clear that Ethereum&nbsp;2.0 would not be using a BLS-based address scheme for accounts at any time soon.
-These provide a commitment that stakers will be able to withdraw their beacon chain funds to a normal Ethereum account (possibly a contract account) at a future date.
+The Capella upgrade enables automatic partial and full withdrawals of validators' balances from the beacon chain to normal Ethereum accounts and wallets.

+An Eth1 withdrawal credential looks like the byte `0x01` (`ETH1_ADDRESS_WITHDRAWAL_PREFIX`), followed by eleven `0x00` bytes, followed by the 20-byte Ethereum address of the destination account.

+In addition to enabling withdrawal transactions for validators having `0x01` Eth1 credentials, the Capella upgrade gives validators with old `0x00` BLS style credentials the opportunity to make a [one-time change](/part3/transition/block#def_process_bls_to_execution_change) from BLS to Eth1 withdrawal credentials[^fn-capella-bls-eth1].

+[^fn-capella-bls-eth1]: Fun fact: at the point of the Capella upgrade, out of 567,144 total validators, 322,491 (56.9%) had `0x00` BLS withdrawal credentials and 244,653 (43.1%) had `0x01` Eth1 withdrawal credentials.

 #### Domain types